rabidgremlin/KanbanCardMaker/README.md

 * Uncheck _Auto-Center Layouts_
 * Uncheck _Print Layouts on New Page_

-When printing the PDF, select A4, 2 pages per page, single sided, portrait mode.
+When printing the PDF, select A4, 2 pages per page, single sided, landscape orientation.